Shutts & Bowen COVID-19 Response Team

 Government Loan Programs

-Also, the Federal government is offering loans through the U.S. Small Business Administration (SBA) Economic Injury Disaster Loan Program.
+The Federal government is offering loans through the U.S. Small Business Administration (SBA) Economic Injury Disaster Loan Program.
 Florida businesses became eligible to participate in this program after the Governor’s Disaster Declaration.
 The loan amounts are up to $2 million.
-The interest rate is 3.75% and repayment periods of up to 30 years are being offered in order to keep payments affordable.
+The interest rate is 3.75% for businesses (fixed) and 2.75% for nonprofits (fixed).
+Repayment periods of up to 30 years are being offered in order to keep payments affordable.

 Foreclosures and Evictions